cmcclintock01/from-McClintock/MyMedia.md

 | Star Wars | The star wars movies are a great way to spend free time.
 They take you on a journey with an amazing story. | George Lucas |
 | Creed | The Creed movies show you a lot about working hard and are a great set of motivational movies.
 It can help inspire you to maybe start working out if you don't or just be more involved in anything you are interested in. | Ryan Coogler |
 | Diamonds | There is a really good beat to the song and Frank Ocean is an amazing vocalist so the song sounds really nice. | Frank Ocean |

+---

+## Favorite Quotes

+> You miss 100% of the shots you don't take.

+*Wayne Gretzky*

+> Three can keep a secret, if two of them are dead.

+*Benjamin Franklin*